 Habitudes® for Athletes is a unique leadership training curriculum specifically designed to prepare student athletes for excellence in both their sport and life after school.
 All of L.E.A.D.’s middle and high school programs incorporate Habitudes into our Core Value Training.

-Through ongoing program development, we have created the following check points by which our programs are created and evaluated:
+Through ongoing program development (learning, monitoring, evaluation), we’ve learned how to keep our youth engaged.
+We have created the following check points by which our programs are created and evaluated:

 - Establish value – In order to have a relationship with youth, you must first establish that you have something of value to them

-- Consistent delivery & interaction – Once you establish to youth that you have something of value, you must deliver it consistently and frequently.
+- Consistent delivery & interaction – Once you establish value, you must deliver it consistently and frequently.

 - Build relationship – The established value, delivered consistently and frequently allows you to build a trusting relationship; now you have influence in their lives.
 Relationship is the prerequisite for sustainable change.